The Best Running Watches For Those Who Want It All

-Running watches from Garmin, Apple, Coros, Polar and Suunto.
+Featuring the top running watches from Garmin, Apple, Coros, Polar and Suunto.

 All opinions are our own and never influenced by brands.
-If you buy through links on this page, we may earn a small commission.
-Here's our process.
+If you buy through links, we may earn a commission.

-There’s a lot of choice when it comes to GPS running watches, however, there are some specific features that you’ll need to ensure your GPS watch has, in order to make it suitable for not just road marathon running but also mountain running, trail navigation, and ultrarunning, which narrows down your options.
+There’s a lot of choice when it comes to GPS running watches, however, there are some specific features that you’ll need to ensure your GPS watch has, in order to make it suitable for not just road marathon running but also mountain running, trail navigation, and ultramarathon running, which narrows down your options.

-It also needs to be suitably durable, have an extremely long battery life, and help you track other key performance indicators such as heart rate and heart rate zones (while you’re training and even when you’re not during the day and night), effort levels, recovery time and for trail runners like myself, provide excellent navigation features too.
+Whether you’re into running trail marathons, ultra-marathons or even multi-day efforts such as stage races, fastpacking, or hiking long weekends, a good GPS running watch needs to be suitably durable, have a long battery life, and help you track other key performance indicators such as heart rate and heart rate zones (while you’re training for that marathon, and even when you’re not during the day and night), effort levels, recovery time and for trail runners, provide excellent navigation features too.

 They can also all track elevation gain and loss, and all the watches we tested have proven quick to pick up a GPS signal and are very accurate when it comes to GPS tracking.

-2. COROS APEX 2 PRO ($499)
+2. COROS APEX 2 PRO ($449) – Best Budget-Friendly Option

 The COROS Apex 2 Pro is a lightweight (1.9oz), durable, and highly capable running watch that’s intuitive to use and has a long battery life that won’t let you down.
 With COROS’ EvoLab fitness evaluation system, Apex 2 is the best running watch for marathon or ultra runners on a budget.